ashish-patwal/MoodleAutomate/README.md

 # MOODLE AUTOMATE

-## A basic python program to automate moodle platform
+## A CLI Python program to automate and minimize ease of moodle platform studying

 A cli tool that helps you to take classes online in the minimalistic way possible .
 Watch online videos directly streaming to your local media player , take attendance and watch upcoming events without the use of your browser .